Country of origin: Russia

 Within three years, Consolidated Stores went public.
 It opened other stores like Big Lots, All for $1 and It’s a Deal.
 Within 12 years, it was named one of the 10 most profitable chains in the United States.

-Shenk was said to have a “caretaker attitude” towards what eventually became just Big Lots, according to former company president Brady Churches.
+Shenk was said to have a “caretaker attitude” toward what eventually became just Big Lots, according to former company president Brady Churches.
 Such a disposition permitted Shenk to mold his business as necessary even if this meant big changes such as continually restructuring the company to handle its explosive growth.

 Like most other immigrant entrepreneurs, Shenk was a risk-taker.
 In his case, the risk paid off in a “big” way.
+To learn more about immigrant risk-takers who founded Fortune 500 companies, check out the research report New American Fortune 500 in 2021.